 Times have changed, so I had to adapt this article.
 The Teradata Optimizer now takes the work out of deciding whether to use GROUP BY or DISTINCT.
 Therefore, the following only describes the two algorithms and when the optimizer should ideally choose which one.

 In older versions of Teradata, when aggregating with DISTINCT, the rows for the final aggregation were constantly redistributed first to the target AMPs.
 No preaggregation took place.

 When we used GROUP BY for aggregation, Teradata always performed preaggregation and distributed the rows to the target AMPs.

 As already mentioned, this fixed assignment of the algorithm to aggregation syntax (DISTINCT vs. GROUP BY) is no longer given.
 Instead, the Teradata Optimizer selects the appropriate algorithm depending on the data demographics.

-In the case of DISTINCT, the rows are redistributed immediately without any preaggregation taking place, while in the case of GROUP BY, in a first step a preaggregation is done and only then are the unique values redistributed across the AMPs.
+In the case of DISTINCT, the rows are redistributed immediately without any preaggregation.
+In contrast, in the case of GROUP BY, in the first step, a preaggregation is done, and only then are the distinct values redistributed across the AMPs.

-- DISTINCT -> no or a few duplicates only
+- DISTINCT for a few duplicates only and no skew